DETAILED ACTION

 wherein the input module (100; Fig. 1 and 2) rotates relative (Paragraph [0033]; wherein discloses “the rotational force can be applied to the cover plate, so as to engage or disengage the trackball apparatus conveniently, thereby further facilitating mounting or detachment of the trackball apparatus”) to the operation panel (601; Fig. 6-10) along a first rotation path (Fig. 6-10: wherein figure shows applying a clockwise rotation path to provide the mounting of the trackball apparatus) and is detachably connected (Paragraph [0033]; wherein discloses “detachment”) to the operation panel (601; Fig. 6-10), the first fixing portion (1013; Fig. 1 and 2) is connected to the second fixing portion (603 and 604; Fig. 6-10) when the input module (100; Fig. 6) is located at a first position on the first rotation path (Paragraph [0074]; wherein discloses “When the trackball apparatus 100 is mounted in the frame 602, the guiding member 604 contacts the cut-out portion 404 of the engaging portion 1013 to guide the engaging portion 1013, such that the position-limiting portion 603 can be easily inserted into the recess 403 of the engaging portion 1013”; therefore at the start of engaging (first position) the two elements are in contact to guide the trackball apparatus into the proper position).

-Wang does not expressly disclose an operation panel comprising an accommodation portion for accommodating the body portion, a second fixing portion, and a second electrical connection portion, and
+Wang does not expressly disclose an operation panel comprising an accommodation portion for accommodating the body portion and a second electrical connection portion, and

-the first electrical connection portion is connected to the second electrical connection portion when the input module is located at a second position on the first rotation path.
+the first electrical connection portion is connected to the second electrical connection portion when the input module is located at the first position and a second position on the first rotation path, wherein the first position and the second position are rotationally offset along the first rotational path

-Before the effective filing date of the claimed invention, it would have been obvious to a person of ordinary skill in the art to modify Wang’s user input device by applying an electrical connection, as taught by Riggs, so to use a user input device with an electrical connection for provide a controller that allows a user to configure the control pad in a desired manner (Paragraph [0009]).
+Before the effective filing date of the claimed invention, it would have been obvious to a person of ordinary skill in the art to modify Wang’s user input device by applying an electrical connection, as taught by Hussaini, so to use a user input device with an electrical connection for providing an ergonomically configurable hand-held video game controller for interaction with a computer gaming unit (Paragraph [0013]).

 Claim 5, Wang (Fig. 1-11) discloses wherein the first position on the first rotation path is an end point of the first rotation path (6031 and 6032; Fig. 6-10; Paragraphs [0065-0068]; wherein protrusions 6031 and 6032 are engaged with the engaging portion 1013 to restrict movement and hold trackball apparatus in place (first position)), and the second position on the first rotation path is a start point of the first rotation path (Paragraph [0074]; wherein discloses “When the trackball apparatus 100 is mounted in the frame 602, the guiding member 604 contacts the cut-out portion 404 of the engaging portion 1013 to guide the engaging portion 1013, such that the position-limiting portion 603 can be easily inserted into the recess 403 of the engaging portion 1013”; therefore at the start of engaging (second position) the two elements are in contact to guide the trackball apparatus into the proper position).